g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ]
 ```

 At this point we need to run `makemigrations`.
-Unfortunately there isn’t a great path for this on Pants as of writing
+Unfortunately there isn’t a great path for this on Pants as of writing.
-(though one is in the works).
 What I found worked best was the following.

 ```
 ./pants run src:manage -- makemigrations --dry-run --verbosity 3 polls